 Time for renewal

-One of the reasons for planning and building a new sports centre was the growing number of people applying to Erasmus Sport every year.
+One of the reasons for planning and building the new Sports Building was the growing number of people applying to Erasmus Sport every year.
 What’s more, the existing building – dating back to 1969 – was incredibly outdated and becoming very expensive to maintain.
-The new building will provide every facility conceivable for a wide range of sports at every level.
+The new building provides every facility conceivable for a wide range of sports at every level.
 Top Dutch athletes Stephan Veen, Fatima Moreira de Melo and Koos Maasdijk were once Erasmus Sports members, too!

 A unique characteristic of the new sports complex will be the interior walkway that connects its two halves.
 The covered walkway serves a logistical purpose and acts as a meeting point for the building’s visitors.

-Read more about the sports centre’s design from its architect, VenhoevenCS.
+Read more about the Sports Building’s design from its architect, VenhoevenCS.

-The sports centre also excels in sustainability – a step towards achieving the EUR’s goals of creating a sustainable and CO2-neutral campus.
-It will be 100% self-sufficient in power thanks to its roof-mounted solar panels and will partly be realised according to the principles of circular construction.
+The new Sports Building also excels in sustainability – a step towards achieving the EUR’s goals of creating a sustainable and CO2-neutral campus.
+It will be 100% self-sufficient in power thanks to its roof-mounted solar panels and will partly be realized according to the principles of circular construction.
 For example, the wooden wall panels are made of recycled floors coming from an old Sports Building elsewhere in the Netherlands.
 Furthermore, there is a lot of greenery in the new Sports Building, such as a green wall, lots of plants and even a real tree!
 Read more about sustainable aspects of the Sports Building in the Build Updates.

 Preparation of the vacant plot next to the Sanders Building started at the end of 2020, and construction in 2021.
 The building was completed and taken into use during the summer holiday of 2022.
 It will be officially opened in September 2022.